Is Shading Your AC Unit Worth It?Back to Blog

 - Don’t allow vegetation like leaves, moss, or any other materials clog your unit

-Contact the Professionals at Conditioned Air for AC Advice
+The Professionals at Conditioned Air Can Help!

 Shading your air conditioner will increase its efficiency, add years to its longevity, and save you money on cooling costs.
 If you’d like to learn more about choosing the right trees and plants to shade your compressor or to ensure you’re planting them in the most strategic location, contact the experts at Conditioned Air, Inc. Our team can help you find the best solutions to shade your compressor to keep it effectively cooling your Macon home for years to come.